mgsosna/mattsosna.com/_posts/computer_science/2021-10-19-CSDS-intro.md

         ...
 ```

-Another approach is [dynamic programming](https://www.geeksforgeeks.org/dynamic-programming/), which involves recursively breaking down a problem into as small a piece as possible, then caching the results to the pieces.
+Another approach is [dynamic programming](https://www.geeksforgeeks.org/dynamic-programming/), which involves recursively breaking down a problem into as small a piece as possible, then caching the results of the pieces.
 For example, if our question was modified slightly to return _the number_ of permutations, rather than the actual permutations, it could be helpful to cache values like $5!$ or $10!$ to avoid having to calculate them each time.

 #### [2.
 Theory](#theory)
 Array indexing takes $O(1)$ time because there are always only three steps required: